yrii2003/tdd-workshop/README.md

 |                 | 1.000.001 - 5.000.000  | 14                                                                                                                                  |
 |                 | 5.000.001 - 10.000.000 | 8                                                                                                                                   |

+Criminal record information will be available via calling 3rd party API which is not ready yet.

 ## Interest rate based on points
 | Points | Interest rate |
 |--------|---------------|